CLOSE X

 Seasonal Canadian

-A new breed of Toronto restaurant, Nota Bene, has been exposing this city to unstuffy fine dining one dish at a time.
-Set daily specials and a pre-theatre prixe fixe menu allow for the option of a casual dining experience; but if you have the time, bookend a meal with housemade charcuterie and a cheese plate.
+A new breed of Toronto restaurant, Nota Bene continues to expose this city to unstuffy fine dining, one dish at a time.
+Set daily specials and a pre-theatre prix fixe menu allows for the option of a casual dining experience; but if you have the time, bookend a meal with housemade charcuterie and a cheese plate.
 Request a corner table to oversee the entire room with its modern art and dark wood furniture, and behold expertly executed service.
 Chef David Lee of Splendido fame has created a menu that highlights local Canadian products and dishes, such as Nova Scotia Lobster Salad and BC Black Cod.
-If a superior midweek drink in the downtown core is what you are after, then Nota Bene’s bar area and classic cocktail list will satisfy.
+If a superior midweek drink in the downtown core is what you seek, then Nota Bene’s bar area and classic cocktail list will satisfy.

 180 Queen Street W. (416) 977-6400